 IMITATION "Henna" Warning

-Imitation henna is a general term we use to describe products that claim to be henna, but are adulterated with toxic industrial dyes and solvents.
+Imitation henna is a general term we use to describe products that claim to be henna, but are adulterated with toxic industrial dyes, solvents, and other dangerous additives.

 What is imitation "henna"?

 First, let's first define real henna.
 Henna is a paste made of the finely ground leaves of a small tree (botanical name lawsonia inermis).
 The tree itself is called the henna tree, and it grows in many parts of the world including North Africa, India, Pakistan, the Middle East and beyond.
 Its leaves stain skin the same way as blueberries or turmeric (more).
 It's been used safely for thousands of years therapeutically and as a cosmetic.